jlgingrich/Disnake-Docker/readme.md

 ### `app/logs`
 This is a volume where persistant logs can be stored by the bot.
 The default logging configuration provided by the base image puts a timed rotating log here named `disnake-core.log`.

+## Building

+The [Makefile](./Makefile) included with this repository provides targets for building and pushing to the `latest` tag as well as convenient aliases for calling `docker compose`.